ASL Numbers

-Learning numbers in ASL is one of the quickest ways to be successful in learning the language.
+Learning sign language numbers is one of the quickest ways to be successful in learning the language.
 Numbers 0-10 are pretty intuitive.

 ASL is the 4th most common language in the United States.
 While originally developed for deaf people and hard of hearing, now many parents teach it to babies before they have spoken language.